gentlecat/counter/README.md

 Simple Counter
 ==============
-Simple Counter is a [tally counter](http://en.wikipedia.org/wiki/Tally_counter) for Android.
-You can have multiple counters with their own names and values.
+It's a [tally counter](http://en.wikipedia.org/wiki/Tally_counter) for Android that can have multiple counters with their own names and values.
+That’s my first Android application.
+The goal was to make something useful (at least for myself) and easy to build.
 It's available on [Play Store][1].

 ![Art][2]